feziodoshi/dnn_contour_integration/README.md

 - [License](#license)

 ## Description
-This repository contains all the code and necessary files (datasets, model weights and psychophysics experiemnt) for the paper 'A feedforward mechanism for human-like contour integration'.
+This repository contains all the code and necessary files (datasets, model weights, and psychophysics experiments) for the paper 'A feedforward mechanism for human-like contour integration'.
 The repository contains the following folders:

-* contour_integ_stimuli  - Use it to generate all contour stimuli
+* contour_integ_stimuli  - Use it to generate all contour stimuli.
-* contour_integ_models   - Use it to train different kiuds of feedforward contour readout models and analyse the internal activations.
-Additional code is provided to compute saliency maps and sensitivity to contour alignment
+* contour_integ_models   - Use it to train different kinds of feedforward contour readout models and analyze the internal activations.
+Additional code is provided to compute saliency maps and sensitivity to contour alignment.
-* contour_integ_behavior - Use it to view unprocessed humam behavioral data.
-Code is provided to perform psychophysics on any trained model and compare it with humans to measure human-model alignment
+* contour_integ_behavior - Use it to view unprocessed human behavioral data.
+Code is provided to perform psychophysics on any trained model and compare it with humans to measure human-model alignment.
 * manuscript_figures     - Use it to generate all figures from the manuscript.
-To replicate the exact same figures, you will need access to all the model weights and the contour dataset (provided in the relevant files folder)
+To replicate the exact same figures, you will need access to all the model weights and the contour dataset (provided in the relevant files folder).
-* relevant_files         - Contains all the necessary files - contour dataset (training, validation, and psychopbhysics), model weights (pretrained dnn backbone weights and contour readout weights), and code for psychophysics experiemnet
+* relevant_files         - Contains all the necessary files - contour dataset (training, validation, and psychophysics), model weights (pretrained DNN backbone weights and contour readout weights), and code for the psychophysics experiment.